alfdan2000/RedShift-Immersion-Day/README.md

 LIMIT 10;
 ```

-23. Try the following query to see the compression rate of each column in the flights table
+<li>Try the following query to see the compression rate of each column in the flights table</li>

 ```
 ANALYZE COMPRESSION flights;
 ```

-24. Enter the following command to create a table to hold the airport data
+<li>Enter the following command to create a table to hold the airport data</li>

 ```
 CREATE TABLE airports (